 So, our physical yoga practice is exactly that, a practice of rediscovery, re-membering of who we are.
 The process of discovery is never easy.
 The path is full of ups and downs.
 We have given up uncountable times, as the yoga philosophy teaches, for uncountable (truly uncountable!) lifetimes.
 How are we to change in one class, or one posture, or in one month, or one year, or a lifetime?
 We do change, but maybe in ways we do not realize or expect now.
 Every breath done in consciousness changes something inside of us, every time.
 The questions is, are we able to sustain it?
 Are we able to persevere and find encouragement?
 Are we able to maintain focus?
 The is not a right or wrong answer, simple our sadhana (practice) is what matters.
 Some days are better than others.
 Some (many) days not so good.
 That is the nature of our imperfection, though we may choose to place blame outwardly.

 So, what is the loving thing to do?
 What is Love?
 Where am I today in my trying to understand the incomprehensible?
 I do not understand intellectually anything more than when I was 6 in my dad’s study.
 Although, I know my heart has experience the incomprehensible through practice and perseverance.
 My heart has been graced with experiences of Love, as I know we all have.
 To keep those loving feelings present it takes perseverance, patience, discipline, remembrance, and know there is not an only way or only one time.
 It took me 40 years of experiences to view Love as a daily action, rather than the misconceived romantic ideal.

-Yoga means connection, is the path of search for the purpose of our physical experience, our body as a temple of our spirit, the temple or instrument to find Love, Divine Love.
+Yoga means connection, is the path of the search for the purpose of our physical experience, our body as a temple of our spirit, the temple, or instrument to find Love, Divine Love.